feedm3/learning-react/README.md

 There is also a handy matchers library, that is added by default from CRA: https://github.com/testing-library/jest-dom

 > The matching library currently has some problems with typings.
-Thats why we need to add
+Thats why we stick to version 4.2.4 until
-> `/// <reference types="@testing-library/jest-dom/extend-expect" />` on top of the test file until
 > https://github.com/testing-library/jest-dom/issues/123 is merged.

 ## React Testing Library